Denver Metro Orthopedics, P.C.

 Ankle injuries occur when your ankle joint is twisted, fractured, or stretched beyond its normal range of motion.
 Though they’re often associated with athletes and active people, ankle injuries can affect anyone of any age.

 If you or a loved one suffers an ankle injury, it’s important to seek prompt diagnosis and treatment.
 Without proper care, an ankle injury can affect your mobility and prevent you from routine activities like exercising or walking the dog.

-At Denver Metro Orthopedics, P.C., Dr. Thon and Dr. Schwappach diagnose and treat various ankle injuries, including:
+At Denver Metro Orthopedics, P.C., Dr. Schwappach diagnoses and treats various ankle injuries, including: